vizdata-f21/project-1-7_up/proposal/proposal.md

   - There will be no external data to be merged in, but in the process, we will expect to perform some amount of data wrangling, e.g., `mutate`, `filter`, `select`, and `pivot`.

+  - We plan to use boxplots or bar charts to show how the distribution of income differs among different races.
+To show change over time we would include a separate visualization.
+The interpretation for this plot would be connected to that from question 1.